 Remember that the whole reason you’re there is to give your customer what they want so they can walk away satisfied.
 Because of human nature, however, there will always be those times when the customer just isn’t satisfied or gets ticked off in some way or other.

-This is the most underrated step toward dealing with an angry customer.
-You’re not going to be much help to them if you’re angry yourself.
-You can only begin to approach their problem with the view of finding a solution if your own mind is calm and clear.
+This is the most underrated step toward dealing with a customer complaint (angry customer).
+You’re not going to be much help to the customers if you’re angry yourself.
+You can only begin to approach their problem with clear and calm communication to find a solution.

 During such times, a good move is to take a deep breath and take the time to actually listen to the customer.
 Try to understand what they’re saying.
-Behind all of those angry words is a message of the frustration and struggle that the customer is dealing with.
-It has become so bad that they have found themselves taking it out on you.
+Behind all of those angry words is a message of the frustration and struggle the customer is dealing with.
+Perhaps, it has become so bad that they have found themselves taking it out on you.

-The customer is human, and understanding that little fact is the first step toward remaining calm in light of whatever they say to you while they are angry.
-Now that doesn’t mean you have to tolerate their behavior, but at least when you’re of a calm mind, you can think to calmly escalate the manner to your manager or at least ask the customer to calm down before continuing.
+The customer is a human, and understanding that little fact is the first step toward remaining calm in light of whatever they say to you while they are angry.
+Now that doesn’t mean you have to tolerate their behavior, but at least when you’re calm, you can smoothly escalate the manner to your manager.
 It’s hard for their anger to escalate when it is met with unperturbed calmness.

 What, exactly, is making the customer so angry?
 Is it a matter that can be resolved?
 If it is, then you can do more than just try to get the customer to calm down.
 You can take the steps toward solving their issue for them.
 Solving their problem will make them a lot more satisfied.
 When you do all of this calmly and politely, the customer will walk away feeling heard and helped and probably more than a little ashamed about their outburst.
 They might even be the ones to apologize to you!

 3. Reflect the customer’s words back at them